 - 10 Semester Units of Ethics Study

 Only a bachelor’s degree is required to take the exam itself.
 However, you will need 150 credit hours to become certified and get your full license in California.

 3) Study for the CPA Exam in CA

 How to Study for the California CPA Exam

-Studying for the exam is probably the hardest part of taking it.
-You need to be disciplined and set a study schedule otherwise you will probably never get through the entire exam.
+Truthfully, studying for the CPA exam is probably the hardest part of taking it.
+Ultimately, you need to be disciplined and set a study schedule.
+Otherwise, you’ll probably never get through the entire exam!

 It’s a common recommendation for candidates to study using a CPA review course for at least 100 hours for each CPA exam section.
 A lot of people ask if they can pass the exam without using a CPA study guide.
 The answer is, yes it’s possible although not very likely.